NCIP/gdc-docs/docs/AWG/Users_Guide/1_Getting_Started.md

 ### Filtering and Searching

-The GDC AWG Portal offers three different means of searching and filtering the available data: facet filters, quick search, and advanced search.
+The GDC AWG Portal offers two different means of searching and filtering the available data: facet filters and quick search.

 #### Facet Filters

 Facets on the left of each view (Projects and Repository) represent properties of the data that can be used for filtering.
 Some of the available facets are project name, disease type, patient gender and age at diagnosis, and various data formats and categories.
-Each facet displays the name of the data property, the available values, and numbers of matching entities for each value (files, cases, mutations, genes, annotations, or projects, depending on the context).
+Each facet displays the name of the data property, the available values, and numbers of matching entities for each value (files, cases, annotations, or projects, depending on the context).

 Below are two file facets available in the Repository view.
 A _Data Type_ facet filter is applied, filtering for "Aligned Reads" files.